chelsbrammer/streaming-01-getting-started/README.md

 In VS Code, open a terminal window (View / Terminal) and verify your software is installed and configured.

-- If Mac/Linux, the default terminal should work.
-- If Windows, be sure you're using a PowerShell terminal (rather than cmd).

-Important:

-- If Mac/Linux, change `python` to `python3` in the commands below.
-- In Windows, you might try `py` instead of `python`.
-- Type each command rather than copy & paste for best results.
-- Wait for each command to complete before running the next command.

 ```shell
 git --version
 git config user.name